 Colorful wall art provides a nice accent in this dining room with cushioned chairs and an oval dining table illuminated by a unique chandelier.
 It includes a pair of wooden console tables and rectangular mirrors that add perfect symmetry in the room.

-This master bedroom showcases a comfy bed and a white tufted lounge chair over a gray area rug.
+This primary bedroom showcases a comfy bed and a white tufted lounge chair over a gray area rug.
 It includes a black and white artwork that hung above the dark wood console table flanked by full-height windows.